dessalines/essays/routines/routines.md

 Do navy showers to save time.
 Start with the water very hot, close drain, shampoo and rinse hair, then turn off water.
 Condition hair, wash body, then sit down in the water and shave.
 Turn the water back on cold, and rinse off.

 Do [Ali Abdals routine](https://youtube.com/watch?v=OrElyY7MFVs), or [Dr Dray's Routine](https://youtube.com/watch?v=G8q08kY3zqY).
-Use moisturizer, then retinol, then sun-tan lotion.
+Use moisturizer and sun-tan lotion.
 Do any makeup you need to after.

 Put on deodorant after clothes.